 The AiroClean420 is a cutting-edge mold and fungal management product that can be easily installed into your current facility.
 It’s a safe alternative to toxic pesticides and other fumigant sprays; it limits cross-contamination risk, and it both treats and prevents mold infestations.

 Still not sold?
-Check this out: it’s a NASA-developed air purification technology, certified to produce no harmful ozone, and to oxidize volatile organic compounds (VOCs).
+Check this out: it’s a air purification technology, certified to produce no harmful ozone, and to oxidize volatile organic compounds (VOCs).
 It’s also extremely energy efficient and even qualifies as an FDA-certified medical device!

 Ready to Kick Your Sanitization and Sterilization Routine Up a Notch?